Wisconsin woman’s search leads her to Greenfield - Times Gazette

 According to Niec’s research, when an older man passed away in 2016, his wife contacted a veterinarian, who connected her with Cedar Brook Ridge Haflingers, a farm owned by Peggy and Steve Strahler and located a few miles outside Buena Vista, where Jim and Jack were ultimately consigned.

-An Amish man living near Greenfield, possibly Allen Miller, gave the horses a refresher course in driving before they were sold.
+An Amish man living near Greenfield gave the horses a refresher course in driving before they were sold.

 She believes the “haffy” team came to Wisconsin after a veterinarian in Oconomowoc saw Cedar Brook Ridge Haflingers’ sale video for the pair, which helped Niec herself track them back to the farm.